The organization seen as a social

 Elements or inputs

-In order to understand the human behavior in
+In order to understand the human behavior in the organization, we

 -Human Elements or Inputs